Tourism and Economic Recovery Marketing Grants (CLOSED)

-The Tourism and Economic Recovery Marketing Grants were the implementation of a $600,000 appropriation by the Vermont Legislature in Act 74 (2021) to provide grants to organizations to support their efforts and activities related to regional tourism marketing to aid recovery from COVID-19.
-These grants were intended to enable local, regional, or statewide organizations to implement campaigns and initiatives that increase consumer spending, support local businesses, and advance community recovery efforts to support businesses in Vermont that suffered economic harm due to COVID-19.
+The Tourism and Economic Recovery Marketing Grants are the implementation of a $600,000 appropriation by the Vermont Legislature in Act 74 (2021) to provide grants to organizations to support their efforts and activities related to regional tourism marketing to aid recovery from COVID-19.
+These grants are intended to enable local, regional, or statewide organizations to implement campaigns and initiatives that increase consumer spending, support local businesses, and advance community recovery efforts to support businesses in Vermont that have suffered economic harm due to the COVID-19 public health emergency.

 Awarded grant projects fell into five primary categories: arts and culture event; development of creative assets and targeted marketing; digital and/or website upgrades; festivals; and itineraries and/or mapping projects.

 - Read the progress report on the Tourism and Economic Recovery Marketing Grants.